Pyrex611/wazobia-frontend/README.md

-Project is still under development
+Project is still under development(Remain the final optimization phases) You can consider this a PoC

-For now, go to https://www.kaggle.com/code/cliffordgambo/wazobia-server copy and run provide all required environment variables and click run all You can choose to use GPUs
+For now, go to https://www.kaggle.com/code/cliffordgambo/wazobia-server copy and run provide all required environment variables and click run all You can choose to use accelerators(GPUs) for more faster responses

 Runn all cells
 You will be provided with the url, copy it